MiaShpan/Oracle/README.txt

         }
     ]
 }
-You can also insert a different link in the code under "// json link", or change the json file in the original link.
+You can also insert a different link in the code under "// json link", or change the JSON file in the original link.
 (Make sure the first line in the file is __5szm2kaj({)